Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 ### Prerequisites

-You will need some software on your Desktop, Mac or other Machine, here are the most important:
+You will need some software on your PC or Mac:

 ```
 git